gabstopper/smc-python/smc/docs/source/getting_started.rst

                             {'ipaddress': '5.5.5.5', 'mask': '5.5.5.5/30', 'interface_id':0, zone=''},
                             {'ipaddress': '6.6.6.6', 'mask': '6.6.6.0/24', 'interface_id':1, zone=''},
                             {'ipaddress': '7.7.7.7', 'mask': '7.7.7.0/24', 'interface_id':2, zone=''}]

+.. note:: Virtual engine interface id's will be staggered based on used interfaces
+          by the master engine.
+          For example, if the master engine is using physical interface 0 for management, the virtual engine may be assigned physical interface 1 for use.
+From an indexing perspective, the naming within the virtual engine configuration will start at interface 0 but be using physical interface 1.

 See reference for more information: :py:class:`smc.elements.engines.Layer3VirtualEngine`